vjlab/resources/README.md

 ## Things to Read up on
 ### Mathematical Concepts
 Recommended youtube channel: [mathematicalmonk](https://www.youtube.com/user/mathematicalmonk).
 An in-depth knowledge of these concepts is not essential, unless you're aiming to specialize in that area.
+An undergraduate understanding of these is sufficient.
  - Linear regression
  - Markov chains
  - Maximum likelihood (RAXML, IQ-Tree, FastTree - pros and cons.
 Provide references.)